 This woodworking kit has detailed instructions as well, with photos to help your kid create his chosen project.
 While your child should still be supervised with a woodworking kit, you can be confident that they can finish their task.

 With woodworking kits like this, you can help strengthen your child’s cognitive development.
-And for you, nothing quite compares to the sense of pride and achievement you get, like you would when finishing DIY plywood projects.
+It can help you prepare them to a more challenging task like making a small wood shop layout plan in the future.
+And for you, nothing quite compares to the sense of pride and achievement.

 2. Leonardo Da Vinci Catapult Kit

-This is one of the wood building kits suitable for kids over the age of 5.
+This is one of the best wood building or craft kits suitable for kids over the age of 5.
 Our experts agree that it’s best for beginner model makers, particularly because there are no complex hand tools included.

 The kit comes with all the pieces already cut.
-All your child needs to do is to fit the pieces together with glue (which does come with the kit).
+All your child needs to do is to fit the pieces together with the best wood glue (which does come with the kit).
 Like our previous option, no power tools are required.